GoByeBye/DiscoSniper/readme.md

 ## DISCLAIMER
 I am not responsible for your actions using this script.
 It's made purely for educational and demonstration purposes.
-Btw running this on multiple computers at once or claiming nitro rapidly can get your account disabled use with caution
+I do not promote the usage of my tools nor do I take responsibility for any bad usage (aka use at your own risk) Btw running this on multiple computers at once or claiming nitro rapidly can get your account disabled use with caution